sealerio/sealer/applications/longhorn/README.md

 ## How to use it

-At the first maker sure all the pods status up in longhorn-system namespace.
+At the first maker sure all the pods' status up in longhorn-system namespace.

-### storageclass
+### Storage class

-This images provide  ```longhorn``` as default stotageclass, you can use it easily in PVC.
+These images provide  ```longhorn``` as default storage class, you can use it easily in PVC.

 ### UI dashboard